maphew/zadam-trilium-wiki/Sharing.md

 You can add the `#shareRoot` attribute to a folder or note, and it will be linked when you visit http://domain/share.
 This can make it easier to use Trilium as a fully-fledged website because you can create a note to act as a "home-page".

+Consider also combining this with `#shareIndex` which will display the list of all shared notes.

 ### Protecting shared notes with a password

 It is possible to optionally protect shared notes with credentials.